Version:

 https://api.eu.nylas.com/v3/connect/callback for the EU region.

-If you have Nylas applications in both regions, add one in the OAuth Redirect URL field, and the other in the allowlist further down the page.
+If you have Nylas applications in both regions, add one in the OAuth redirect URI field, and the other in the allowlist further down the page.

-• If you're using Custom auth, enter your custom redirect URL.
+• If you're using Custom auth, enter your project's callback URI.

 6. Click Scopes in the left navigation.